9. Keeper#

 9.2.4.
 All of the above#

-Keeper’s model is to archive the way you work: backup, synchronisation, collaboration are useful during active data analysis.
+Keeper’s model is to archive the way you work: backup, synchronisation and collaboration are useful during active data analysis.
 The final set of files can be conveniently archived (and a DOI assigned) when required.

 9.3.
 Quota (data size)#